 LINGO was based on the Dutch-language book Taaltoerisme, published in 2012 by Scriptum of Schiedam.
 In 2017, a new, revised and much enlarged edition titled Lingua was published by Athenaeum of Amsterdam.
 It included all of Profile’s Lingo as well as some chapters from Taaltoerisme and three more from Sprachen.

-An Italian translation of Lingo will be published in 2020 by Garzanti of Milan, who bought the rights along with those for Babel.
+An Italian translation of Lingo has been published in 2020 by Garzanti of Milan, who bought the rights along with those for Babel.

-A Polish-language edition will be published by Karakter
+A Polish-language edition was published in 2021 by